gear-foundation/gear-wiki/docs/examples/ping.md

 #[cfg(feature = "binary-vendor")]
 include!(concat!(env!("OUT_DIR"), "/wasm_binary.rs"));
 ```
-This will include the generated WASM binary as 3 constants: WASM_BINARY, WASM_BINARY_OPT and WASM_BINARY_META in the root crate.
-These constants can be used instead of paths to wasm files in the target directory.
+The enabled `binary-vendor` feature will include the generated WASM binary as 3 constants: WASM_BINARY, WASM_BINARY_OPT and WASM_BINARY_META in the root crate.
+These constants can be used in tests with `gclient` instead of paths to wasm files in the target directory.
 You may not use that approach and simply write the contract code in the `lib.rs` file.

 The `io` crate defines the contract metadata, namely, the state of the program and what messages the program receives and sends.
 ```rust